Indra III

-Indra III (reigned 914–929 CE) was the grandson of Rashtrakuta Krishna II and son of Chedi princess Lakshmi.
-He became the ruler of the empire due to the early demise of his father Jagattunga.
+Indra III (reigned 914–929 CE) was the grandson of Rashtrakuta Emperor Krishna II and son of Chedi princess Lakshmi.
+He ascended the imperial throne after the early demise of his father Jagattunga.
 He had many titles such as Nithyavarsha, Rattakandarapa, Rajamarathanda and Kirthinarayana.
-He patronised Kannada poet and commander SriVijaya and Sanskrit poet Trivikrama.
+He patronised Kannada Jain poet and commander Sri Vijaya and Sanskrit poet Trivikrama.
 Indra III was married to princess Vijamba of the Kalachuri dynasty of central India (Chedi).